alex634/astrolabe/README.md

 To use the interpreter, you must install the interpreter package globally.
 To do this, run `npm install -g ainterp`.
 After having done this, you should now have access to a command named `qastro`.
 This interprets your code.
 It should be noted that this has terrible error reporting at the moment, but it does work.

 qastro provides two subcommands: `sql` and `run`.
 Use the `-h` flag to get more information about usage.
 You probably will not ever need to use the sql subcommand.
 The intent of this is to show what SQL is executed on the backend for a given piece of code.
-The run subcommand takes two positional inputs: the input Astrolabe query file followed by the OSM XML output filename.
+The run subcommand takes two positional arguments: the input Astrolabe query file followed by the OSM XML output filename.
 In addition, you must provide information on how to access the SQL server through various flags (host, credentials, etc...).
 You may find out more about these flags by running `qastro run -h`.

 ### Writing Code